-If you have any problems or concerns about your covered services or care, Chapter 9 of this booklet tells what you can do.
-It gives the details about how to deal with all types of problems and complaints.
-What you need to do to follow up on a problem or concern depends on the situation.
-You might need to ask our plan to make a coverage decision for you, make an appeal to us to change a coverage decision, or make a complaint.
+If you have any problems, concerns, or complaints and need to request coverage, or make an appeal, Chapter 9 of this document tells what you can do.
 Whatever you do - ask for a coverage decision, make an appeal, or make a complaint - we are required to treat you fairly.